 One of the common and popular styles of budgeting is the Cash Envelope Budget and envelope stuffing.
-That requires you taking out all your spending money in cash and allocating it to individual envelopes for certain expenses.
+That requires you to take out all your spending money in cash and allocate it to individual envelopes for certain expenses.
 Once you spend what is in that envelope, you can’t spend any more in that category.

 Over the past decade, spending habits have changed, and more and more people are relying on digital money instead of cash.
 Because of this, there has been an adaptation of this model to digital apps, and other budgeting tools to utilize the envelope style for digital spenders.